Middle Hill Battery: Early history

 Middle Hill Battery is in Gibraltar, the British Overseas Territory at the southern end of the Iberian Peninsula.
 The artillery battery is located at the northeastern end of the Upper Rock Nature Reserve.
 The emplacement is positioned on Rock Gun Road, at Middle Hill, south of Green's Lodge Battery and Rock Gun Battery.
 It can be accessed on foot by the Middle Hill Nature Trail, more formally known as Middle Hill Road, which extends along a low wall to the battery complex.
 However, the condition of the trail bears little resemblance to a road.

 In 1727, a single gun was mounted at Middle Hill Battery.
 In the eighteenth century, guards were regularly posted at the battery.
 This was primarily to prevent desertions, as soldiers had, on a number of occasions, lowered themselves down the cliff by means of ropes.
 In at least one instance, it was a guard who attempted to desert.
 In January 1783, some sparks started a fire in an ammunition box at one of the buildings in the Middle Hill Battery complex.
 The explosion destroyed the guardhouse and part of the wall, injuring several of the guards as well.
 The damaged facilities were quickly repaired.
 By the middle of the nineteenth century, in 1859, there was still only one cannon present at Middle Hill Battery.

-However, by 1900, six 10-inch rifled muzzle-loading guns were present in a layout similar to that at Spyglass Battery.
+However, by 1900, six 10-inch rifled muzzle-loading guns were present in a layout similar to that at Spy Glass Battery.
 The changes at the turn of the twentieth century are shown in the 1908 Ordnance Survey map (pictured at left), which demonstrates two rows of three guns.
 The rectangular, concrete, sunken battery surrounding the cannons is depicted on the map as well.
 The weapons at Middle Hill Battery had a range of 9,000 yd and were targeted at emplacements in Spain.

 The OS map also reveals that barrack accommodation known as the Nursery Hut was present in 1908.
 Just to the east of the battery, a group of military buildings referred to as the Middle Hill Group was positioned at the cliff edge.
 By the Second World War, an anti-aircraft Bofors gun was mounted at the battery.
 However, after the war, Middle Hill Battery and the surrounding Middle Hill were repurposed as a Ministry of Defence aerial farm which was then refurbished in 1958.
 That restoration and reconstruction was performed by the Radio Engineering Unit of RAF Henlow.
 Multiple buildings were constructed at that time.
 Numerous radio masts were scattered on concrete bases across Middle Hill.